fabriziodemaria/WiFiName/README.md

 To close the App: ctrl+click on the WiFi's name.

 Still trying to make it possible to reposition the app along the Menu Bar.

+I own the material in this repository.
 If you like my idea and would like to help improving it, contact me.

 Cheers